ibram-reda/AVREmulator/README.md

 # AVREmulator
 This is an AVR Emulator written for Fun, this emulator currently build For Atmega32, in future I hope to make it general to work with all AVR family.

+## Resources
-The resouse of information that i follow to build this emulator is
+The resources of information that i follow to build this emulator is
 1. book : `The AVR Microcontroller and Embedded Systems Using Assembly and C` By Muhammad Ali Mazidi
 2. [AVR opcode summary][1]
 3. [AVR instruction set manual][2]